cjmet/Sandbox_Web/README.md

 - Alternatively Use an Invisible \<div> parent?
 But you would still need to adjust for the interactions issue noted above.

 ## Blog

+### 24/08/22
+- Added cache timer feedback, placeholder image, and worked on researching some cloud computing options like AWS Lambda

+### 24/08/21
+- Refactored GetWeatherLocation to use cache first, instead of second.
+Could likely cleanup all the logic at this point.
+- More work with the weather api and weather widget.
+  - Added a primitive weather hover/tool-tip.
+But this really needs looking at, how best to implement it, how to play nice with the nav, etc.

 ### 24/08/20
 - Wired up the NWS API and Data caching.
 Now we have to make it pretty, create or find icons, format it, etc.